Logic: Internal structure

-Premises and conclusions have internal structure.
+Premises and conclusions have an internal structure.
 As propositions or sentences, they can be either simple or complex.
 A complex proposition has other propositions as its constituents, which are linked to each other through propositional connectives like "and" or "if...then".
 Simple propositions, on the other hand, do not have propositional parts.
 But they can also be conceived as having an internal structure: they are made up of subpropositional parts, like singular terms and predicates.
 For example, the simple proposition "Mars is red" can be formed by applying the predicate "red" to the singular term "Mars".
 In contrast, the complex proposition "Mars is red and Venus is white" is made up of two simple propositions connected by the propositional connective "and".

 Whether a proposition is true depends, at least in part, on its constituents.
 For complex propositions formed using truth-functional propositional connectives, their truth only depends on the truth values of their parts.
 But this relation is more complicated in the case of simple propositions and their subpropositional parts.
 These subpropositional parts have meanings of their own, like referring to objects or classes of objects.
 Whether the simple proposition they form is true depends on their relation to reality, i.e. what the objects they refer to are like.
 This topic is studied by theories of reference.

 Logical truth

-In some cases, a simple or a complex proposition is true independently of the substantive meanings of its parts.
-For example, the complex proposition "if Mars is red, then Mars is red" is true independent of whether its parts, i.e. the simple proposition "Mars is red", are true or false.
+Some complex propositions are true independently of the substantive meanings of their parts.
+In classical logic, for example, the complex proposition "either Mars is red or Mars is not red" is true independent of whether its parts, like the simple proposition "Mars is red", are true or false.
 In such cases, the truth is called a logical truth: a proposition is logically true if its truth depends only on the logical vocabulary used in it.
 This means that it is true under all interpretations of its non-logical terms.
-In some modal logics, this notion can be understood equivalently as truth at all possible worlds.
+In some modal logics, this means that the proposition is true in all possible worlds.
 Some theorists define logic as the study of logical truths.